0xpsilocyber/0xpsilocyber.github.io/content/infosec/welcome-to-my-reality.md

 > ✨  **Fun Fact:** I was a bit of an overachiever, I ended up graduating highschool with an A+, Net+, Sec+, C|EH (ew), and a CCNA.

-This is now my Junior year in highschool, I've earned an A+ and a Network+, and I've started getting recognition from the school board, principal, superintendent, it was whole thing. -- It was fucking horrifying.
+Moving on a couple years, we focus now on my Junior year in highschool, I've earned an A+ and a Network+, and I've started getting recognition from the school board, principal, superintendent, it was whole thing. -- It was fucking horrifying.
 Why?
-Because now you know my background, and it **feels** like it was all happening suddenly.
-I'm getting all this recognition and award, but back home, it was just quiet, me and the country.
+Because now you know my background, and it ***feels*** like it was all happening suddenly.
+I'm getting all of this recognition and rewards, but back home, it was just quiet, me and the country.

 My family didn't understand it, nor really tried to.
-My family never really showed up to my recognition ceremonies, and I knew that the teachers knew my situation, the administration, it was like a quiet, somber, elephant in the room.
-At this point, I'm also starting to become isolated from friends, people started treating me differently..
+My family never really showed up to my recognition ceremonies, and I knew that the teachers, administration, counselors all understood my situation.
+It was like a quiet, somber, gigantic elephant in the room that was recognized but never discussed.
+It didn't help that at this point, I'm also starting to become isolated from friends, the other kids started treating me differently..
 It was a constant balance of stress, excitement, loneliness.

 The more I felt isolated, the more it pushed me to go further.
 I had nothing else, but the fruits of success provided through my professional and academic careers.
+I wanted to prove to everyone I would not become my parents, and that I was not destined to to repeat the cycle.

 #### Back to the College Program

-So as mentioned previously, we are now skipping to my Jr. year in highschool -- *year 3* -- I’m now part of this Information Technology & Security Academy (ITSA) in San Antonio.
+So as mentioned previously, we are now in my Jr. year in highschool -- *year 3* -- I’m now part of this Information Technology & Security Academy (ITSA) in San Antonio.

 Well as part of this program, we were expected to show up to class at about 8am.
 Between 8am -> 12pm, we were in college, then after, we went back to our home highschools.

-Well, my professors knew I had obtained a couple certifications and I was asked to build & lead a team for a program called *[Cyber Patriot](https://www.uscyberpatriot.org/
+My professors knew I had obtained a couple certifications and I was asked to build & lead a team for a program called *[Cyber Patriot](https://www.uscyberpatriot.org/
 )*.
-It was the first of it's kind, but it mostly focused on -- what we now call threat hunting, -- vulnerability management and simple mitigation implementations.
+It was the first of it's kind, but it mostly focused on -- what we now call threat hunting, -- vulnerability management and simple mitigation implementations for high-school students.

-Throughout the flow of the competition, students were handed vulnerable images, and through those images, the students were expected to identify security flaws and fix them.
+Throughout the flow of the competition, students were handed vulnerable images, and the students were expected to identify security flaws and fix them.
 The scoring bot on the system would catch these fixes and provide a score where you were going up against other highschool students across the entire United States.
-The images were typically Windows Servers, Linux Servers, even Cisco IOS images.
+The images were typically Windows Servers, Linux Servers, even Cisco IOS routers/switches.

-Well, me and the team?
-We took third place nationally in Washington DC that year.
-So much so, [we received recognition and praise across the entire city of San Antonio](https://www.mysanantonio.com/news/local/article/high-school-grads-landing-high-tech-security-3677823.php
+> ✨  **Fun Fact:** We had mentors who came from the USAF and other cyber organizations to teach us.
+In addition, the Air Force Association provided training materials and books for the students.
+For the most part, it was all self-study and tinkering.

+That first year, we took third place nationally in Washington DC beating out thousands of other teams across the country.
+It was a humbling experience, for a guy like me, where I came from, it was surreal receiving recognition like this, to be greeted by city leaders, to be literally paraded around the Riverwalk. -- No I'm not kidding, I was put into a parade dressed in a ridiculous costume, unfortunately, I don't think I have pictures. -- [Here's evidence, this is an article from 2012, one of many lol.](https://www.mysanantonio.com/news/local/article/high-school-grads-landing-high-tech-security-3677823.php
 ).

 ![A photo of me with a banana in the background](/images/profile-banana.jpg)